Scarlett100/cloud_resume_challenge/README.md

 # HTML

-Next I used a Html template called `miniport` to create my resume.
+Next I used a Html template called `miniport` to use as the basis to create my resume.
 As the focus of this project is not html/css many youtube videos and articles recommended using [html5up](https://html5up.net) for templates.

 ![alt text](<images/Screenshot 2024-05-21 at 14.59.46.png>)